Chris1320/SetupGuides/Operating Systems/Arch Linux/Contents/Installing and Setting Up The Desktop.md

 # Installing and Setting Up The Desktop

+> [!WARNING]
+>
+> **This section will be removed**.
+The installation of the packages below will be moved to sections where it will be configured, so that you can keep track of what are the functions of each package.

 In this part of the customization process, we will install the following programs and their dependencies: